 Amory Regional Museum

 By Mississippi standards, the roots of the town of Amory—in the northeast part of the state, near the Alabama state line—by comparison, are not very deep.
-The town’s history dates to 1887 in this state with history reaching back millennia towards Native American settlement and through recorded history back to Hernando de Soto hacking his way through the region and the local inhabitants in the 16th century.
+The town’s history dates to 1887 while the state’s history reaches back millennia towards Native American settlement and Hernando de Soto hacking his way through the region and the local inhabitants in the 16th century.
 Amory owes its creation to the railroad as it began to wend its way through the state following the Civil War.

 Much of this regional history is recalled in the Amory Regional Museum.
-The building housing the museum factors into the history of the region as the birthplace of many locals including the museum’s director.
+The building housing the museum is woven into the history of the region as the birthplace of many locals including the museum’s director.
 The building originally served as the town’s hospital, the Gilmore Sanitarium, opened in 1916.
 It served as a hospital until 1961 when the hospital opened its current location.
-After that, the building served as a nursing home for four years.
-After the nursing home’s closure in 1965, the ageing, though still vital building stood empty until it opened as a museum in 1976.
+After that, it was converted into a nursing home for four years.
+After closing as a nursing home in 1965, the aging, though still vital, building stood empty until it opened as a museum in 1976.

 It’s unclear when exactly the tales of the building being haunted began to spring up.
 One tale concerns Dr. M. Q. Ewing, the hospital’s chief of staff around the time the hospital closed.
 Supposedly, he’s still keeping watch over the old hospital and has been seen and heard around the building.
-Of course, like any hospital, birth and death are ever present.
-In a way, these old medical facilities are places where the veil between life and death may be quite thin.
+Of course, like any hospital, birth and death are ever present and the veil between life and death here may be quite thin.